What the Puck?

 It's the 90s

-. . . and Dot-Coms are setting up cool offices for throngs of young coders typing HTML.
+Investor-backed Dot-Coms are setting up cool offices in big cities for throngs of young coders typing HTML.
 Herman Miller launches a new “performance” chair that New York magazine would call the “Dot-Com Throne”.
-MoMA acquires one for its permanent collection.
-In 1999, Business Week names the Aeron chair “Design of the Decade”.
+MoMA acquires the radically designed chair for its permanent collection.
+Business Week names the Aeron chair “Design of the Decade” in 1999.

-A subsidiary of Herman Miller, SQA (Simple, Quick and Affordable), is responding to Dot-Coms’ burgeoning need for office furniture by offering limited-selection, rapid-ship furnishings.
-Rasikas Films has been producing numerous videos for SQA in collaboration with Dan Botruff, SQA’s marketing whiz.
-Botruff is put in charge of a showpiece Aeron video for the “Design of the Decade” event in New York – where Herman Miller would be seated next to the likes of BMW and Apple.
+Herman Miller starts SQA (Simple, Quick, Affordable), in part, to respond to the Dot-Coms’ urgent need for office furniture by offering limited-selection, quick-ship products including the Aeron chair.
+Rasikas Films has been producing videos for SQA through Dan Botruff, SQA’s marketing whiz.
+Botruff is put in charge of a showpiece Aeron video to play at the upcoming “Design of the Decade” event in New York – where Herman Miller would be seated next to other design honorees, Apple and BMW.
 No pressure.

-An idea session with SQA, Fairly Painless Advertising and Rasikas Films occurs over craft beers at a befitting, multi-floored, warehouse restaurant complex.
-After several ideas are tossed around with none gaining traction, Fairly Painless Creative Director, Peter Bell, reveals his brilliant, two-word concept that would evolve into a campaign reaching across continents: “office hockey”.
+Concept talk occurs over blank sheets and craft beers at a befittingly cool warehouse restaurant with SQA, their agency, Fairly Painless Advertising, and Rasikas Films .
+Several ideas are tossed around.
+None gain traction.
+Fairly Painless Creative Director, Peter Bell, reveals his brilliant, two-word idea that would evolve into a global campaign: “office hockey”.

-Next up was to film this new game – or at least enough of it to be convincing.
-Production meetings result in numerous “must haves” including board checks, saves and errant pucks.
+Now to film this new game – or enough of it to be convincing.
+Production meetings result in “must haves” including a board check, saves and errant pucks.
 Rasikas Films’ Producer/AD Lisa Mulry recruits high school hockey Coach Joe to help guide talent auditions (which resemble scrimmages) and as technical advisor on the 35mm film shoot.
-Fish bowls, vintage bikes and other dot-comish office props are gathered.
+Fish bowls, vintage bikes and other dot-comish stuff is gathered by set/props maven, Jan Bridgeman.
 Various densities of paper-wad pucks are constructed and tested.
-Off-speed, slo-mo, chair-cam and bullet-time camera techniques are explored.
-Producer Mulry negotiates the perfect warehouse office location with room to roll.
-Director/Editor Kerry Rasikas mulls over a finale he’ll try at the shoot.
+DP Peter Sensor explores off-speed, slo-mo, chair-cam and bullet-time camera techniques.
+Mulry negotiates the perfect warehouse office location with room to roll.
+While the creative team’s consensus was to simply film hockey action, Director Kerry Rasikas mulls over a finale involving a lost puck that he’ll try at the shoot.

 It's a Smash

 The video is a hit.
+There is no embarrassment at the New York event.
 A Herman Miller executive exclaims ”that should be on the Super Bowl!”.
-It also receives a few complaints of white male bashing.
+A few complaints of white male bashing emerge.
 (It never runs on the Super Bowl and the bashing complaints are ignored.)